“I just gave life to a tiny human…why don’t I want to take care of them?”

 Don’t suck it up and tell yourself that “other women deal with a lot worse” or “I’ll be fine – it’s not that bad.”
 But think about the times when your postpartum depression comes crashing on your shore: during that 3am feeding, when you’ve tried everything to get the baby to stop crying, in the moments where you have the darkest thoughts.
 There is nothing to be ashamed of, and you do not have to suffer.
 The doctor genuinely wants to help you, not to point the finger and mention that you have done something wrong.

 While a doctor might prescribe you a medication to help with the symptoms, talk therapy is an excellent way to start the process of healing and getting your life back.
-A porn addiction therapist Long Beach will be able to explain to you what is going on in your brain that causes your symptoms and guide you through the waves of depression therapists long beach.
+A grief and loss therapist in Long Beach will be able to explain to you what is going on in your brain that causes your symptoms and guide you through the waves of depression therapists long beach.
 Talking it out makes you feel understood and accepted, which might not be anything you have felt since your baby was born.
 It is a breath of fresh air to know that these feelings will not last forever and that you can truly love and cherish your baby before long.

 Hang in there and don’t be so hard on yourself.
 You have just increased the world’s population, and the future is bright for you and your little one.